You cannot manage what you do not measure.

 Firstly, because one needs to know exactly what they’re working with.
 And secondly, because organizing the information in an orderly log provides a more clear picture, which makes the decision-making process much easier.

-When it comes to personal well-being, one’s mood plays an important role in determining energy levels, where the attention is focused, and the actions are taken.
+When it comes to personal wellbeing, one’s mood plays an important role in determining energy levels, where attention is focused, and what actions are taken.
 One study suggested that:

 What Is A Mood Chart?
 And For Who Is It?